o-power/recycle-it-right/README.md

 ### User stories
 1. As a householder, I want to know how bad a problem contamination in recycling bins is so that I am motivated to recycle properly.
 2. As a householder, I want to know what condition items should be in before being placed in a recycling bin so that I can ensure my recycling bin is not contaminated.
-3. As a householder, I want to be able to explore a list of items so that I can see what is and isn't recyclable.
+3. As a householder, I want to be able to navigate to a list of items so that I can see what is and isn't recyclable.
-4. As a householder, I want to be able to see an explanation of why items are/are not recyclable so that I can understand the reasoning behind the limited recycling list and apply this logic to items not on the list.
+4. As a householder, I want to be able to see an explanation of why items are/are not recyclable so that I can understand the logic.
-5. As a householder, I want to be able to download a list of recyclable items so that I can refer to it when recycling.

 ## Technologies/Libraries
 1. HTML